isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 <div style="background-color: white;">A mural of the wheel of life found inside the main hall of the temple.
 It shows (from innermost to outermost layer) the three poisons of attachment, ignorance and aversion; karma or cause and effect; the six realms of existence; and the twelve links of Dependent Origination. <i>Photo by Jimmy Yap.</i></div>

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/mural_wheel_of_life_4th_segment.png" style="width: 60%;">
 <div style="background-color: white;">This detail from the wheel of life mural is from the fourth segment (clockwise) of the outermost layer.
-The scene with two men in a boat symbolises _namarupa_ (“name and form”) or the constituent elements of mental and physical existence.
+The scene with two men in a boat symbolises <i>namarupa</i> (“name and form”) or the constituent elements of mental and physical existence.
 Marina Bay Sands was added in as a local detail. <i>Photo by Jimmy Yap.</i></div>

 #### **Chinese-Style Columbarium**